baconadmiral/AOP_Project_Setup/README.md

 Download node js, it should include NPM

-Download this repo, navigate to the folder and run these commands
+Clone this repository, navigate to the AOP_Project_Setup folder and run this command

-npm init
-npm install --save-dev webpack npm install --save-dev webpack-cli

 npm install

-remove the url, bugs and homepage sections in the package.json
+Done :)